Your Guide to the Best Live Streaming Equipment [2024 Update]

 Conclusion

-Covering the equipment required and how they’re used, you now have a deeper understanding.
+Covering the equipment needed for live streaming and how they’re used, you now have a deeper understanding.
 You now know the best cameras, microphones, encoders, mixing equipment and CDNs to use for an exceptional live streaming setup and to broadcast incredible video.

 Did you know Dacast can help you with all your live streaming and video hosting needs?
 Dacast is a professional-grade platform used by the biggest brands and businesses worldwide.